Jakob Adler- 1st, Waramaug

-Jen Anderson- 13th, Tutor (2nd half)
+Jen Anderson- 15th, Store, Tutor (1st half)

-Tim Anderson- 17th, Waramaug (2nd half)
+Tim Anderson- 19th, Waramaug (1st half)

-Taheem Baptiste- 1st, Annwi
+Taheem Baptiste- 3rd, Annwi

-Angus Barstow– 9th, Waramaug (2nd half)
+Angus Barstow– 11th, Waramaug (1st half)

 Angus grew up in Middlebury, VT and is a graduate of Wheaton College in Massachusetts.
-When he is not at Keewaydin Dunmore, he is the After School Program Director at the Bridge School in Middlebury, VT.
+When he is not at Keewaydin Dunmore, he teaches and is the After School Program Director at the Bridge School in Middlebury, VT.
 A skilled craftsman and athlete, he will help run knife craft, soccer, disc golf and canoeing.